Matchbox (brand): Purchase by Mattel and present day

 By 1992, Universal was also seeking a buyer.
 In May 1992, it sold the brand to Tyco Toys, the toy division of which was bought out in turn by Mattel in 1997, uniting Matchbox with its longtime rival Hot Wheels under the same corporate banner.
 Under Mattel, the name "Matchbox International Ltd." was terminated.

 The buyout by Mattel was greeted with considerable trepidation by the Matchbox collectors' community.
 The rivalry between the Hot Wheels and Matchbox brands was not only a battle fought by the companies; collectors of each of the brands felt strongly about the qualities of their brand of choice.
 For the typical Matchbox collector, Hot Wheels were inferior in scaling and model choice, making them less desirable.
 There were fears that Mattel would either impose a Hot Wheels-style philosophy on the Matchbox line, or actually fold the Matchbox line into the Hot Wheels series.
 Early concerns of this nature by collectors were countered by assurances from Mattel that Matchbox would continue to develop its own product line independently from Hot Wheels, and that it was intended that Matchbox represent more realistic and traditional vehicles, while fantasy ones would be placed firmly in Hot Wheels territory.
-To demonstrate the latter commitment, some very realistic Hot Wheels Caterpillar models were actually re-branded to Matchbox, although that did not assuage concerns about the strength of the former assurance.
+To demonstrate the latter commitment, some very realistic Hot Wheels Caterpillar models were re-branded to Matchbox.

 In 2002, to celebrate its 50th anniversary, Sky Busters made a comeback, but with Continental Airlines as the only major airline to sponsor the product.
 In 2003, Matchbox came out with a line of special-edition cars.

 Breaking with its commitment of the 1990s, Mattel revamped the Matchbox line almost completely in 2003, introducing Ultra Heroes, a series of fantasy vehicles, as part of a "Hero City" theme.
 Matchbox collectors were appalled, and the market didn't respond.
 The toys proved to be unpopular, and the line was soon discontinued.
 Next year, Matchbox, with a new team in charge based in El Segundo, California, started a return to the company's roots by selling realistic, well-detailed models, most of which were based on real prototypes, although mostly of American cars, or brands well known on the American market.
 The reappearance of the pre-2001 Matchbox logo, albeit without its classic quotation marks, signalled the return to the original philosophy.